-Idiopathic orbital inflammation (IOI), also known as orbital pseudotumor and non-specific orbital inflammation, is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
+Idiopathic orbital inflammation (IOI), also known as orbital pseudotumor and non-specific orbital inflammation (NSOI), is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
 Less commonly there is inflammatory change involving the uvea, sclera, lacrimal gland, and retrobulbar soft tissue.

 The exact etiology is not known but an association with many inflammatory/autoimmune diseases is reported.